This page contains affiliate links. If you click on one and/or make a purchase, I get a small percentage of the sale.

 Each floor is dedicated to a famous French woman, including Edith Pilaf, Juliette Gréco, and Marguerite Duras, and some of the rooms offer views of the Panthéon or Sacré Coeur.

 This hip and trendy hotel in the hip and trendy Oberkampf district is housed in a former textile factory.
 The spacious rooms are bright and colorful with funky design elements.
 Hotel Fabric serves breakfast in the morning and coffee, tea and snacks are available throughout the day.

-The hotel has a spa and fitness room and its common space with its comfy chairs and sofas, and communal dining tables is open and inviting.
+The hotel has a spa and fitness room and its common space with its comfy chairs and sofas, and communal dining tables are open and inviting.
 The neighborhood has a plethora of cafes and restaurants and is in close proximity to a couple of metro stations.

 A 5-star boutique hotel, Hotel Môntalembert is the epitome of class.
 Set in an elegant Haussmannian building in St.-Germain-des-Prés, the stylish rooms are equipped with a flat-screen TV, modern bathrooms and original artwork on the walls.
 Rooms on the top floor have a view of the Eiffel Tower in the distance.
-Hotel Môntalembert is within a 15-minute walk of a number of Paris attractions, including the Louvre, Musée D’Orsay, Luxembourg Gardens and Le Bon Marché department store.
-The hotel has a bar and a restaurant, which serves gourmet meals, and is next door to the two Michelin-starred restaurant, L’Atelier de Joël Robuchon.
+Hotel Môntalembert is within a 15-minute walk of a number of Paris attractions, including the Louvre, Musée d’Orsay, Luxembourg Gardens and Le Bon Marché department store.
+The hotel has a bar and a restaurant, which serves gourmet meals, and is next door to the two Michelin-starred restaurants, L’Atelier de Joël Robuchon.

 This pick is located in a quiet, elegant neighborhood within walking distance of the Eiffel Tower, Arc de Triomphe, and Champs-Élysées.
 There are also two Metro stops nearby, so Paris’ many other attractions are easily accessible as well.